Jump to section

 Under anesthesia*, the surgeon's goal will be to remove any and all foreign objects from the esophagus.
 It can be removed either through the mouth or pushed out through the stomach using an endoscope and forceps.

 If neither exit route works, then surgery is the alternative.
-The chest cavity and esophagus will be surgically opened to remove the foreign objects.
+The chest cavity and esophagus may need to be surgically opened to remove the foreign objects, or they may be removed through surgery of the abdomen.

 In the best case scenario, the foreign object will be removed, and the dog will usually heal within a few days.
 However, if the item cannot be pulled out or pushed out, there is the possibility of infections during surgery.
-This is why antibiotics are mandatory during surgery and a certain amount of days later.
-If an infection happens anyway, it will usually show up within two to five days.
+This is why antibiotics are typically given during surgery and a certain amount of days later.
+If an infection happens, it may show up within two to five days.

 Signs of infection include: